waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 2 | Competition results: Position - 24/29 | Percentile - 83%
 ----

-During the 8th October tournament we found out that our offensive agent was continuously exceeding the time limit to make a move and crashing.
+We found out that our offensive agent was continuously exceeding the time limit to make a move and crashing.

 We figured out that getting number of actions available to a depth of n with n>8 was causing this problem.
 This was an important feature to find dead ends and avoid them when being chased by enemy agent.
 To improve this, we wrote an efficient algorithm to find out this depth using IDS.
 With the new version we can work on n>50 and not exceed the time limit.